Joe's Shanghai Restaurant - Flushing

 Click here to view information about shops and shopping in Flushing and Corona NY.

-Fun Restaurants For Dinner in Astoria, LIC, Sunnyside, Woodside & Jackson Heights on New Years Eve
+Fun Restaurants to Celebrate New Years Eve / News Years in Astoria, LIC, Sunnyside, Woodside & Jackson Heights in Queens on New Years Eve NYC

-December 30, 2019 / Queens New Years Eve Parties & Restaurants / Queens Buzz NYC.
-New Years Eve 2020 is almost upon us.
+December 13, 2021 / Queens New Years Eve Parties & Restaurants / Queens Buzz NYC.

 Click this link to view a brief guide of New Years Eve parties & restaurants in Queens where you will find links to Queens restaurants we've reviewed.
 The restaurants we've reviewed include a mix of high, medium and budget priced restaurants that are spread throughout the borough and offer a large variety of ethnic cuisines.
 Enjoy.

-This year it's especially important to make restaurant reservations early as restaurants first open for indoor dining at 25% capacity on Friday, February 12th, 2021.
-And given Valentine's Day is on a weekend, it may be challenging unless you make your reservation now.
-But that said, restaurants also have outside dining capacity - so depending on the weather - you may have some luck the weekend of Valentine's Day.
-For dinner in Astoria, LIC, Jackson Heights, Sunnyside, Woodside or Flushing; it's best to do your research early, and call or go online to make the reservations as soon as you can for this Valentine's Day .
+Given Valentine's Day is on a Monday, it may be fair game to make your VDay reservation on Valentine's Day or any day of the preceding weekend.
+Also, restaurants have outside dining capacity - so depending on the weather - NYC restaurants may have additional capacity [versus prepandemic] Valentine's Day weekend.
+But many restaurants have been casualties during these pandemic times, so for dinner in Astoria, LIC, Jackson Heights, Sunnyside, Woodside or Flushing; it's best to do your research early, and call or go online to make the reservations as soon as you can for this Valentine's Day .

 Valentine's Day Brief History - Queens Romantic V Day Restaurants